Deep Space 845se55 July 2008

 Right in the middle are two rows of terminals which allow a tech

 fidelity but reduced power ceiling.
 95% of listeners would find

 Here is the under chassis view of each power supply with its

-There is a small 5VA auxiliary mains transformer,
+There is a small 5VA auxiliary mains transformer, top LHS.
+This

-ends of windings.
-The range of voltages available allow for the
+The range of voltages available allow for the use of many

-unavailable.
-Suitable alternative tubes are 4 x KT90 in parallel SE with 25% CFB, using the same output
+are 4 x KT90 in parallel SE with 25% CFB, using the same output

 Instead of recycling the amps at the scrap metal dealer, if all

-remain intact the amps can re-built into something else, and even a six
+the amps could be re-built into something else, and even a six

 This workshop picture shows the rear of an audio chassis (left)